The Mission of Franciscan Healthcare Is To Live and To Promote The Healing Mission of Jesus Christ.

 - Demonstrating adaptability and flexibility.

 Stewardship of resources by:

 - Managing our fiscal and human resources with honesty and integrity.

-His desire to respond to these needs resulted in the opening of St. Joseph’s Home for the Aged in 1905, the first home of its kind in northeastern Neb.
-It was located at the present site of St. Joseph’s Retirement Community and was staffed by four Franciscan Sisters of Christian Charity from Manitowoc, Wis.
+His desire to respond to these needs resulted in the opening of St. Joseph’s Home for the Aged in 1905, the first home of its kind in northeastern Nebraska.
+It was located at the present site of St. Joseph’s Retirement Community and was staffed by four Franciscan Sisters of Christian Charity from Manitowoc, Wisconsin.

 In 1923 Monsignor realized a hospital was another great need for this area.
 Using a portion of the Home already established and adding to it, the first hospital in this area became a reality.
 It was named St. Joseph’s Home Hospital.
 Franciscan Sisters of Christian Charity provided the staffing.

 By 1949 the first hospital was overcrowded and was not meeting government code.
 With the commitment of the Franciscan Sisters of Christian Charity to healthcare in northeastern Nebraska, the decision was made to build a new hospital on property owned by the Sisters located east of the 1923 hospital.

 The doors of West Point Memorial Hospital opened on December 7, 1950.
 It was licensed for 75 beds and was named in memory of those men and women who came here as pioneers, and in memory of those men of the armed forces from this community who gave their lives in military service.
 The former hospital was then converted to rooms for residents who wanted to live at the “Home”.
 In 1964 the hospital’s name was changed to St. Francis Memorial Hospital.

 By 1985, the “Home” was no longer meeting government code, and the decision to build a new structure was made.
 St. Joseph’s Retirement Community, a 70 unit assisted living facility, opened in 1988.
 The old St. Joseph’s Home was razed.